eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 :::

-Each connection instance will have the following:
+Each connection instance has the following data:

 - `int epoll_fd`: epoll FD that the connection socket is attached to
 - `int sock_fd`: Socket FD of the connection
-- `xps_listener_t *listener`: Pointer to listener instance associated with the connection instance
+- `xps_listener_t *listener`: Pointer tos listener instance associated with the connection instance
 - `char *remote_ip`: String representation of the client’s IP address

-### `xps_connection.c`
+#### `xps_connection.c`

-Lets begin with the _create_ and _destroy_ functions.
+Let us begin with the _create_ and _destroy_ functions.
 Hopefully you have a general idea of what it is responsible for:

-- `xps_connection_t *xps_connection_create()` is responsible for creating a connection instance by allocating it the required memory and attaching it to the event loop.
+- `xps_connection_t *xps_connection_create()` is responsible for creating a connection instance by allocating it the required memory and attaching the created instance to the event loop.
 - `void xps_connection_destroy()` takes in a connection and destroys it by detaching it from the loop and deallocating the memory consumed by it.

 ::: details **expserver/src/network/xps_connection.c**